REGULATING THE PROPERTY MANAGEMENT OF YOUR CONDOMINIUM

 Condominium Property Management

 In Canada, there are agencies or companies that provide services for condominium property management.
 This consists of personnel like property managers and its staff to manage the condominium on all aspect of service.
 The property management is capable of handling maintenance including emergencies, as well as financial analysis.
-A systematic and professional approach to property management, like companies such as Image Property offer is the foundation toward a successful operation.
+A systematic and professional approach to property management is the foundation toward a successful operation.
 Hiring a professional and expert property management gives emphasis on the importance of thorough effective management and preventive maintenance.

 The property manager and on-site staff should be personable and understand fully the condominium corporation’s rules and regulations as well as its by-laws.
 This is to ensure its implementation and enforcement in accordance with the demands of the owners and board of directors for the benefit and success of the condominium property.
 This could be attained through extensive communication and attaining the best results in a timely and cost-effective manner, while exhibiting total honesty, integrity, and ethical practices that are always open to scrutiny.